ingrix/asm/README.md

 # ASM

-These are programs that I have written while teaching myself assembly language.
+Assembly tools.
+Some of these are for working with low-level components of the operating system, and some I wrote while teaching myself assembly language.

 ## Programming Guides